 Use for Old Aerial Wire

 PLAIN copper wire aerials that have been in use three or four years are usually taken down and replaced in order to obtain better efficiency.
 The aerials, however,

-hole in the screen, the edge of which fits neatly in the central slot.
-The diagram shows this ring in position.-F. BISSEKER (Blackburn).

 New Panels for Old

 T often happens after being in I use for some time that the highly polished marbled bakelite panels and fittings so popular just now become scratched or marked, and thus lose their original brilliant appearance.
 As these sundry scratches or markings spoil the look of the front of the set and thus mar its general appearance, the following method of restoring a panel, which is very successful, can be used to advantage.
-A really good panel, slightly damaged, can often

-be picked up at a considerable reduction
+A really good panel, slightly damaged, can often be picked up at a considerable reduction in price.

-in price.

 Take a piece of sand-paper, grade "000" or "00," a piece that has been used before preferred, or failing this, rub the sand-paper on a piece of hard wood to wear it down a little, and rub gently, using a circular motion, along the marks to be removed.
 The marks or scratches are usually only on the surface, and in a short time the part so treated will have a dull even appearance.
-Now take a buff stick (if you don't possess one, you can make one by tacking or glueing a strip of soft leather on to a piece of hard flat wood) and work over the whole
+Now take a buff stick (if you don't possess one, you can make one by tacking or glueing a strip of soft leather on to a piece of hard flat wood) and work over the whole surface of the panel, again with a light circular movement, and in a short time you will find that all the marks have disappeared leaving a nice even surface.
+It only remains now to apply a few drops of good liquid furniture cream, polish briskly with a soft cloth, and the panel will look as good as new.
+If the panel is at all warped just warm it and leave between two flat boards under a slight pressure for a short time when it will return to its normal state.-W. ASPINALL (Manchester).

-ENDS OF WINDING

-How to make novel short-wave chokes.